Rabbit

 Family

-Scientific Name Of Domestic Rabbit
+Scientific Name Of The Domestic Rabbit

 Facts And Features Of Domestic Rabbits

-Domestic rabbits may seem like cuddly and docile pets but these furry creatures have some incredible facts and features that will leave you amazed.
+Domestic rabbits may seem like cuddly and docile pets, but these furry creatures have some incredible facts and features that will leave you amazed.

 5. Rabbits can't vomit.
-So freshly cut grass should not be fed to them, it is toxic to rabbits.
+So, freshly cut grass should not be fed to them; it is toxic to rabbits.

-7. Rabbits are highly intelligent animals that can form strong bonds with their human caregivers and they often express affection by grooming each other or nudging gently against one another, a behaviour known as binkying.
+7. Rabbits are highly intelligent animals that can form strong bonds with their human caregivers, and they often express affection by grooming each other or nudging gently against one another, a behaviour known as binkying.

 9. These furry friends also have an impressive lifespan compared to other small pets.
-On average, domestic rabbits can live anywhere from 3 to 9 years, depending on their breed and how well they are cared for.
+On average, domestic rabbits can live anywhere from 8 to 12 years, depending on their breed and how well they are cared for.

 10. They produce two types of droppings, firm round pellets (faecal pellets) and softer cecotropes (night faeces).
 While the latter might sound unappealing, these special droppings contain essential nutrients that rabbits eat directly from their anus.

-Appearance And Anatomy Of Domestic Rabbit
+Appearance And Anatomy Of The Domestic Rabbit

 Habitat And Distribution Of Domestic Rabbits